April 19, 2026Comments are off for this post.

 Lightyear Vaults explained: rates, risks and how they work (2026)

 If you have been looking at Lightyear and wondering what Lightyear Vaults actually are, you are not alone.
-Vaults are one of the platform's standout features, but the name does not immediately explain what they do.
-In short, Vaults let you earn interest on uninvested cash through low-risk Money Market Funds.
-Here is everything you need to know, including how they work, current rates, risks and how they compare to a savings account.
+Vaults are one of the platform's standout features, yet the name does not immediately explain what they do.
+In short, Lightyear Vaults let you earn interest on cash through low-risk money market funds.
+So, here is a clear guide to how they work, the current rates by currency, the fees, the risks, and how they compare to a savings account.

 Read more